 Online MSN Degree

-Earning a Master’s of Science in Nursing (MSN) is a popular choice for students interested in changing their careers and becoming advanced healthcare providers, educators, or researchers.
-They may also seek to earn more money or plan to advance to a post-master’s degree, such as a DNP or Ph.D.
+Earning a Master’s of Science in Nursing (MSN) is a popular choice for students interested in becoming nurse practitioners, advanced healthcare providers, educators, or researchers.
+They may also seek to earn more money, specialize through a career-specific major or plan to advance to a post-master’s degree, such as a DNP or Ph.D.
 Clinical hours or preceptorships are required as part of the program.
 For more on this, see online RN to MSN bridge programs.

 RN to MSN